-2. Bosski Revarc Ramp with steps
+2. Bosski Revarc Dirt Bike Ramp with steps

 When you are loading single-handed, especially in the middle of nowhere, safety comes first.
 Having an accident while loading or unloading your bike could ruin your days riding.
 In remote places, it could even prove to be very serious.
 The Bosski loading ramp and step system is the safest way to load a single dirt bike.
-As well as a premium quality ramp, the Bosski system provides you with a sturdy four-step ladder which allows you to walk up beside the bike as you load.
+As well as a premium quality step ramp dirt bike, the Bosski system provides you with a sturdy four-step ladder which allows you to walk up beside the bike as you load.

 - The ramp is a lightweight aluminum